-I'm grateful for the privilege of working with your Wossman High School student for the 2019/2020 school year.
-This year, I'm expecting to see greatness from the bright minds that fill the seats in my room.
+I'm grateful for the privilege of working with your Wossman High School student for the 2021/2022 school year.
+This year, I'm expecting to see greatness from the bright minds that fill my student rosters.

 What Can Your Student Expect From Me?

 Value.
 I believe in doing valuable things with maximum effort.
 Students should expect to work hard on meaningful assignments.
 The mathematics taught is rigorous, and so are the assignments.
 My class is a no "busy-work" zone.

 Reward for Work.
 I believe in rewarding hard work!
 Homework assignments don't have many questions, but they are primarily constructed-response and will take effort.
 Because these assignments will help build mathematical thought, they are weighted heavily in the students' final grades.